arin2115/icloudapi/README.md

 You can support me on paypal, [link](https://www.paypal.com/paypalme/arin2115)

 ## **Create a bug report**
 If You see an error message, please create [bug report](https://github.com/arin2115/icloudapi/issues/new?labels=bug&template=bug_report.md).
-This would help us fixing errors in the future version of **ATime**.
+This would help us fixing errors in the future version of **iCloud API**.

 ## **Create a feature request**
 If You have an idea that we can add to our project, please create [feature request](https://github.com/arin2115/icloudapi/issues/new?labels=enhancement&template=feature_request.md) and describe Your idea.
 That way we can upgrade out project over time with new ideas.
 Thanks!